 Teri processes the wool from the Bristol Yarnworks Navajo Churro sheep after shearing, by washing, carding, hand-dyeing and hand-spinning this prized fiber for rugs, wall hangings and tapestries.

 Teri is passionate about the process of creating her Designer Originals.
 The process includes hand-combing fiber, carding, spinning, dyeing, weaving, knitting, sewing and marketing.
 Teri particularly enjoys talking with customers and sharing with them the steps of her process.
-Visit Teri at the selected events where she exhibits and sells her Designer Originals.
-Her work is also available for sale at The Studios At Bristol.
+Visit Teri at the selected Events where she exhibits and sells her Designer Originals.
+Her work is also available for sale at The Studios At Bristol in Creede, Colorado and Artemisia in Taos, New Mexico.

 Teri Inman, Fiber Artist